python-usergroup-belgium/.github/profile/README.md

 We appreciate the time, effort and interest you put in delivering your talk.
 To ensure we are all aligned in expectations, please be mindful of the following points when preparing/delivering your session:

-- Commercial intents are frowned upon
+- Commercial intents are frowned upon (avoid "sales pitches")
-  - Avoid "sales pitches"
 - Talks should be around 20 minutes (not including Q&A)
-- Be mindful of people's different levels of expertise
-  - Prior experience or list of requirements (for a tutorial/workshop) is appreciated
+- Be mindful of people's different levels of expertise (expected experience or requirements for a tutorial/workshop is a good idea)
 - Abide by the [code of conduct](code-of-conduct)

 ### Topics